qu884j/AWS/README.md

 ##### ami_snap.sh:

-Bash Script to Automate EC2 Backup

-This script will create an AMI backup of each runing EC2 instance without reboot.
+This script will create an AMI backup of all the running instances without reboot.

 ----------------------